-Your home office will qualify as your principal place of business for deducting expenses for its use if you meet the following requirements.
+Your home office will qualify as your principal place of business if you meet the following requirements.

-- 1) You use it exclusively and regularly for administrative or management activities of your trade or business. - 2) You have no other fixed location where you conduct substantial administrative or management activities of your trade or business.
+- You use it exclusively and regularly for administrative or management activities of your trade or business. - You have no other fixed location where you conduct substantial administrative or management activities of your trade or business.